Composition studies: Writing in the disciplines

 Many university writing programs include writing in the disciplines (WID) courses, which focus on the genres and writing procedures that occur within specific fields of research.

+The connection between speech and writing

+There is a connection between writing and speech.
+Composition and writing studies are connected because of rhetoric.
+Incorporating speech in writing classrooms helps students express themselves in their writing.
+They constantly don't have the thought if their writing is good enough.
+Furthermore, they can write in the manner of how they would speak so they can fully express their thoughts and creativity on paper.
+In addition, studying speech alongside writing helps multilingual writers.

 Writing center

 Many colleges and universities have a writing center, which offers supplementary tutorial support for writing specifically in English classes and/or across the curriculum.
 Many universities not in North America only offer writing instruction via writing centers.
 The European Association for the Teaching of Academic Writing (EATAW), for example, specifically concerns itself with the study and advancement of writing centers in Europe.

 Writing centers serve the purpose of writing as a social process that demands engaging both tutors and writers.

 Since multimodality has resonated with Composition Studies, many writing centers have developed associated centers to support students' multimodal, multimedia composing.
 Some models for this work include the digital studio and the multiliteracy center.